cloudinary/product-customization-sample-app/react-mew-sample/README.md

-1. Copy the Environment variable configuration parameters from [Management Console](https://cloudinary.com/console) Console of your account into .env file of the project or export it (i.e. export CLOUDINARY_URL=xxx).
+1. Copy the Environment variable configuration parameters from [Management Console](https://cloudinary.com/console) Console of your account into the .env file of the project or export it (i.e. export CLOUDINARY_URL=xxx).

 ### Getting Started